dataviz-gc/intro-dataviz-summer18/github.md

 ______________________________________________________________________________________________________________

-Tutorial written by [Michelle McSweeney](www.michelleamcsweeney.com), for *Introduction to Data Visualization*, a course in the M.A. in Digital Humanities at the Graduate Center at CUNY.
+Tutorial written by [Michelle McSweeney](www.michelleamcsweeney.com) and [Erin Daugherty](https://www.linkedin.com/in/erindaugherty/), for *Introduction to Data Visualization*, a course in the M.A. in Digital Humanities at the Graduate Center at CUNY.
 More information about the program is available [here](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Masters-Programs/Digital-Humanities).